 Women’s Professional Development Workshop

-The Women’s Professional Development Workshop features an extraordinary panel of accomplished women discussing their path to leadership, including barriers to entry, how they navigated their path to success, and advice they offer others still on the path.
+The Women’s Professional Development program will bring together a group of diverse women to discuss challenges women face in our changing workplace.
+The workshop will feature conversations about barriers to entry, how panelists navigated their path to success, and advice they offer others still on the path.

 A&WMA Committee for the Professional Development of Women